yikai82/ML-Project-NYSX/README.md

 - You should see something like conda 23.x.x.

-- Now following the following command one-by0one in terminal to install the required package.
+- Now following the following command one-by-one in terminal to install the required package.

 ```bash
 conda create --name dsi_participant python=3.9 # create a new conda environment